AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    ![Add Canvas Theme Repo](/help/forms/assets/addcanvasthemerepo.png)

-   Once the theme repository is added to your AEM Cloud Manager repository, clone it to your local machine.
+   Once the new repository for theme is added to your AEM Cloud Manager repository, clone it to your local machine.

-1. Click **[!UICONTROL Copy Repository URL]** to copy the URL of the created repository.
+1. Click **[!UICONTROL Copy Repository URL]** to copy the URL of the created repository for theme.

    ![Canvas theme URL](/help/forms/assets/copyurl_canvastheme.png)

-1. Open the command prompt and clone the above created theme repository.
+1. Open the command prompt and clone the above created repository for theme.

     ```
       git clone https://git.cloudmanager.adobe.com/aemforms/Canvasthemerepo/